bothness/graphics-components/src/lib/wrappers/Container/docs/component.md

-A container to set the width, minimum height and theme of a block of content.
+A container to set the width and minimum height of a block of content.

+Note that the this component includes the `<Theme>` component internally, allowing colour themes to be applied directly without adding an additional wrapper around it.

 <!-- prettier-ignore -->
 ```html